AdaCore/ada_language_server/testsuite/ada_lsp/README.md

  * array `['<HAS>', item1, item2, ...]` - ensures that all given items are
    included into the array, any other array items are considered irrelevant and ignored

+### Command `shell`

+Property value - array of strings.

+Tester launches a shell command taking command and arguments from the array.

 ### Command `comment`

-Property value - array of string or just string.
+Property value - array of strings or just string.

 Tester just ignores this command.
 We use it to add test desription and other comments to JSON test script.